1jour1vin

 2.5/5 (2 customers)

-With its pale pink hue and coppery highlights, Romanin Rosé offers a complex and fresh bouquet, blending red berries with citrus notes.
-Explosive on the palate, it reveals an elegant minerality.
-It is best enjoyed on its own as an aperitif or with light dishes.
+With a pale pink color and coppery highlights, the Romanin rosé offers a complex and fresh bouquet, blending red berries and citrus notes.
+Explosive on the palate, it reveals an elegant, mineral character.
+It can be enjoyed on its own as an aperitif or with light dishes.

 Rated site